TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 19/2 Samuel 19.4.md

 ---

-And the king covered his face, and the king cried with a loud voice, O my son Absalom, O Absalom, my son, my son!
+The king covered his face, and the king cried with a loud voice, "My son Absalom, Absalom, my son, my son!"